Brown Ideye: International career

 Ideye represented his country at the 2007 FIFA U-20 World Cup in Canada.
 He played five games in the tournament and scored one goal, against Costa Rica.
 In May 2010, he was called up to the senior side as part of the 30-man team for the 2010 FIFA World Cup in South Africa.
 He was not part of the final 23-man squad, but was subsequently called up after a knee injury to Mikel John Obi ruled the midfielder out of the competition.
 Ideye was also called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations, playing in most of their games at the tournament.
 He scored Nigeria's second goal in their 4–1 semi-final win over Mali and played in their 1–0 win over Burkina Faso in the final.

 Ideye was selected for Nigeria's squad at the 2013 FIFA Confederations Cup.

+Post-playing career

+Ideye became the current "Director of Player Pathways and Partnerships" at Atlantic Business Football Club in July 2025.